iotaledger/wasp/documentation/docs/guide/core_concepts/core_contracts/evm.md

 - `d` (`uint8`): The token decimals
 - `A` (`uint8`): The target chain address, where the ERC20 contract will be registered.

+You can call this endpoint with the `register-erc20-native-token-on-remote-chain` command.
+See `wasp-cli chain register-erc20-native-token-on-remote-chain -h` for instructions on how to use the command.

 ### `registerERC20ExternalNativeToken`